336 pp., 6.125 x 9.25, 10 illus., 1 map, appends., notes, index

 Awards & distinctions

-2012 Willie Lee Rose Prize, Southern Association of Women Historians
+2012 Willie Lee Rose Prize, Southern Association for Women Historians

 Finalist, 2012 Great Plains Distinguished Book Prize, Center for Great Plains Studies